Holography of information in de Sitter space: Discussion

 Such a holographic duality, if it exists, should account for all states in the bulk theory.
 In the literature, the study of dS/CFT has often been restricted to understanding the Euclidean vacuum, obtained from the Hartle-Hawking proposal.
 But as we have shown the bulk theory has many other interesting states.

-It would also be interesting to understand the relationship of such a holographic dual to the proposal of static patch holography \cite{Banks:2006rx,Susskind:2021dfc}.
-There, it is suggested, using very different arguments, that all information about the state can be obtained from the bifurcation sphere that lies between two static patches.
+It would also be interesting to understand the relationship of such a holographic dual to the work on holographic spacetime \cite{Banks:2001yp,Banks:2018ypk,Banks:2020zcr} and the proposal of static patch holography \cite{Banks:2006rx,Susskind:2021dfc}.
+In the latter proposal, it is suggested, using very different arguments, that all information about the state can be obtained from the bifurcation sphere that lies between two static patches.
 This sphere lies in the ``bulk'' of dS whereas our results have to do with the asymptotic late-time slice.
 So our results do not contradict this proposal, but nor do they obviously lend it support.

 \paragraph{\bf Observers in quantum cosmology. } An interesting conceptual question is the following.
 Gauge-invariant operators in gravity must be nonlocal but this is in apparent contradiction with our physical intuition that measurements are made locally.
 Fixing the gauge, as we did to study cosmological correlators, provides a mathematically convenient method of obtaining observables that are labelled by a set of coordinates.
 But it is important to develop a deeper understanding of the meaning of measurements in a cosmological setting.
 The usual theory of measurement \cite{preskill1998lecture} involves an external apparatus that is entangled with the system by the experimenter who turns on an interaction Hamiltonian.
 Clearly this cannot correctly describe measurements in a theory of gravity, where bulk evolution is generated by the constraints, that cannot be altered at will.
 Presumably, the correct framework is to study an observer who is already part of the system and where measurement happens through the {\em autonomous evolution} of the system.
 We do not know the correct formalism to analyze this process.